Best-Ever Chocolate Chip CookiesMonday, July 21, 2008

 A week or two ago, the New York Times ran a story about the perfect chocolate chip cookie.
 It was called "Perfection?
-Hint: It's Warm and has a Secret" (if you don't have a subscription to the NYT the article was also carried here) - and there was even a show on NPR that did a piece on it, called "How to Bake a Better Chocolate Chip Cookie".
+Hint: It's Warm and has a Secret"- and there was even a show on NPR that did a piece on it, called "How to Bake a Better Chocolate Chip Cookie".
 It turns out that people have gotten together and figured out that there are really two main things that make the ultimate CCC.

 One is that the dough needs to rest up to 36 hours.

 The other is that cookies need sea salt sprinkled on them just before baking.